Cities for the Youngest Residents - Practical Solutions for Nurturing Environments

 During the workshop, interactive sessions will be combined with interviews, experiential learning, presentations and virtual reality experiences.
 A marketplace will be organized for participants to exchange materials, tools and information.

 Interactive sessions and presentations will be delivered by city representatives, activists, architects and place-makers sharing from their work in improving: the public space, mobility, data management or parent coaching.
 Examples of noteworthy practice will be also shared.

 This workshop is offered free of charge to participants in the ISSA Conference 2019.
 Other interested parties who are not participating in the Conference are also welcomed.
 Lunch and coffee breaks will be served.

-Visit the to reserve your place at this pre-conference event.
+Visit the registration page to reserve your place at this pre-conference event.
 This event has a limited number of seats.
 To make sure you reserve your seat, register as soon as possible.